pairshaped/curlingio-draws/README.md

 * Start times are validated for uniqueness and presence.
 * The ability to discard any changes that haven't been saved.

-## Requirements:

-1. Accept JSON data from the server representing the current schedule assignments, available games that can be assigned, and the number of sheets.
-2. A draw schedule can have a large number of draws, sheets, and games.
-Editing needs to be performant.
-Native JS or jQuery w/ standard selects is very slow.
-3. When a game is selected it needs to be removed from the pool of available games.
-4. When a game is de-selected it needs to be added back to the pool of available games.
-5. Validate changes to label, starts at, draw sheet game selection (make sure teams aren't double booked), and attendance.
-6. Save the draws back to the server.

 ## Roadmap

 Draw Schedule generation / regeneration based on games, dates, sheets, exclusions, etc.